crossroadsfpga/enso/docs/getting_started.md

 ## System requirements

 Ensō currently requires an Intel Stratix 10 MX FPGA.
 Support for other boards might be added in the future.
 Ensō's codebase also assumes an x86-64 architecture and that the system is running Linux.
-Ensō was extensively tested on Ubuntu 16.04, but it should work on other Linux distributions as well.
+Ensō was extensively tested on Ubuntu 22.04 and 16.04, but it should work on other Linux distributions as well.

 In what follows, we describe how to setup the software and install the required dependencies.